top of page

 03

-Show your video to the owner of the property.
+Show the video to the seller.
 This may seem obvious, but you would be surprised!
-Encourage them to share it with their family, friends, and colleagues.
+Encourage them to share it with their network of family, friends, and colleagues.

 04